seedcase-project/seedcase-sprout/CONTRIBUTING.md

 [uv](https://docs.astral.sh/uv/) and
 [justfile](https://just.systems/man/en/packages.html).
 We use uv and justfile to manage our project, such as to install development dependencies.
-Both uv and justfile website have a more detailed guide on using uv, but below are some simple instructions to get you started.
+Both the uv and justfile websites have a more detailed guide on using uv, but below are some simple instructions to get you started.

 To install uv, run: